data4knowledge/usdm3_excel/README.md

 # USDM4_Excel

-Library for import and export of USDM Version 4 via MS Excel
+Library for import and export of USDM Version 3 via MS Excel.
+The package exports from USDM4 data.

 # Build Package